USEPA/e-manifest/docs/emanifest_book/src/Services/authentication.md

 a JSON Web Token (JWT) and an expiration date.
 All subsequent requests must include the JWT as an HTTP header under the `Authorization` key with a value of `Bearer` plus the provided security token.

-For example, an HTTP requiest to the [federal-waste-codes]() endpoint would include...
+For example, an HTTP request to the [federal-waste-codes]() endpoint would include...

 ```http
 GET /api/v1/federal-waste-codes HTTP/1.1